codeit-ninja/COH_Opponent_Bot/README.md

 # COH_Opponent_Bot

-Company of Heroes Opponent Chat Bot (IRC protocol) simple python socket implementation for twitch.tv
+This COH_Opponent_Bot is a Company of Heroes (COH) Opponent Chat Bot that uses a simple python socket partial implementation of the IRC protocol for twitch.tv

+For use with COH 1 only.

 This program is for use in twitch chat for displaying COH 1v1 opponents to your viewers:

+It parses opponent data from the COH warning.log file and fetches opponent leaderboard statititic information from the Relic Server via a proxy web address.

 To execute it from source code:
 Extract files to the same directory including the .ico file.